keboola/connection-docs/tutorial/automate/index.md

 Notifications are sent to selected email addresses.
 Set at least the error notification: enter your email address and click on the plus sign next to it.
 Repeat if you want to add another email address.
 Then click **Save**.

-When an orchestration is run manually, notifications will be sent only to the KBC user who runs the orchestration, not to those specified in Notifications.
+When an orchestration is run manually, notifications will be sent only to the Keboola Connection user who runs the orchestration, not to those specified in Notifications.

 {: .image-popup}